ForTheCrown/FTC/README.md

 Usables are objects which hold both ``UsageAction``s and ``UsageCheck``s.
 The types of usable objects are UsableEntity's, UsableBlock's, Kits and Warps.
 The first two hold both UsageActions and UsageChecks, while the last 2 only hold checks.

-All UsageChecks and UsageActions, which I'll combine into UsageObjects for the sake of being brief, must specify a way to serialize an instance of the UsageObject and a way to parse command input into an instance of the UsageObject.
+All UsageChecks and UsageActions, which I'll combine into UsageTypes for the sake of being brief, must specify a way to serialize an instance of the UsageTypes and a way to parse command input into an instance of the UsageTypes.
+Both checks and actions are stored in registries.

 ### [user](FTC-Core/src/main/java/net/forthecrown/user)
 Holds **everything** about the ``CrownUser`` class used by FTC for data and functions on the players that play on here.